SethITK/SethITK/README.md

 ## Hi there!
 My name is Seth García!

-- 🔭 I’m currently working on Beyond, a mexican consultant agency.
+- 🔭 I’m currently working on Beyond, a mexican consultant agency and getting a degree in CS!, a mexican consultant agency.
 - 🌱 I’m currently learning React Native!
 - 📫 How to reach me: @_sggr
 - 🍴 Fun fact: I love cooking!